We need leadership to support climate action

 But science doesn’t care whether or not you buy it.
 We are living in a physical realm governed by laws of cause and effect.

 Oh, but these were lightning fires, you say.
 Tell me when any living person has ever seen an electrical storm such as we had through the Bay Area on Sunday, Aug.
 16 at 3 a.m.
-The storm was caused by the confluence of extremely unusual patterns of high pressure funneling extreme heat from southern deserts with a weak low pressure bringing moisture from a warm pacific tropical storm -- this created the instability that caused the intense storm, coupled with extreme high temperatures that are an effect of accelerated CO2 in our atmosphere.
-(One hundred and thirty degrees in Death Valley -- hottest recorded temperature on Earth).
+The storm was caused by the confluence of extremely unusual patterns of high pressure funneling extreme heat from southern deserts with a weak low pressure bringing moisture from a warm pacific tropical storm -- this created the instability that caused the intense storm, coupled with extreme high temperatures (130 degrees in Death Valley -- hottest recorded temperature on Earth) that are an effect of accelerated carbon dioxide in our atmosphere.

-It’s very simple: put a few yeast cells in a closed Petri dish with some O2 and sugar, and they will gobble it up, grow until they choke on their own waste (CO2).
+It’s very simple: put a few yeast cells in a closed Petri dish with some oxygen and sugar, and they will gobble it up, grow until they choke on their own waste (carbon dioxide).

 We must wake up.
 The dream that we can do as we please is small minded and short sighted, and now, it is dangerous.
 We are connected, our actions do count, and we can cause harm to our limited environmental system -- and therefore to ourselves.